 Priorities and a Life Filled with Meaning

-As I was thinking over the last few days about the topic of this article, I wanted to find a way to share how I try to lead my life since my conversion into the Church in 2006.
-It took me almost 40 years to make my way into the Catholic Church and I feel a burning desire to make up for lost time… and to make the most of the second chance I have received.
-To that end, I would like to share my Top 3 Life Priorities and how they keep me focused on living a Christ-centered life, filled with meaning.
+As I was thinking over the last few weeks about the message for my talk, I wanted to find a way to share how I lead my life since my conversion into the Church.
+It took me almost 40 years to make my way into the Church that Christ founded and I feel a burning desire to make up for lost time….and to make the most of the second chance I have received.
+To that end, I would like to discuss my Top 3 Life Priorities and how they keep me focused on living a Christ-centered life, filled with meaning.

 I will suggest to you that we tend to make things more complicated than they really are.
 When it comes to priorities, many of us have a check list of some kind that includes everything from going to the grocery store for milk to making sure our children get a great education.
 We confuse mundane tasks with what is truly important in life.
 If everything is important, than nothing is important.
 When it comes to living a fuller, richer life filled with meaning, what are your priorities?